 Rinse the cranberries and pick out any of the badly bruised or squishy ones.
-Add the cranberries, orange juice, orange zest, water, maple syrup, and cinnamon to a pot.
+Add the cranberries, orange juice, orange zest, water, maple syrup, and cinnamon to a medium saucepan.

 Bring to a boil, then lower to a simmer and cook uncovered for about 15-20 minutes.
 Stir occasionally so nothing burns on the bottom of the pot.

 The berries will pop and the sauce will thicken.
 Usually, all of the berries won’t pop, the consistency is up to you.
 If you prefer some whole, leave some whole.
-If not use the back of a wooden spoon and carefully press the unpopped berries up against the side of the pot.
+If not, use the back of a wooden spoon and carefully press the unpopped berries against the side of the pot.
 A potato masher also works well to mash the cranberries.

-The vegan cranberry-orange sauce can be stored covered in the refrigerator for up to a week.
-It can also be frozen for 2-3 months, and thaw overnight in the refrigerator when ready to use.
+The vegan cranberry-orange sauce can be stored in an airtight container in the refrigerator for up to a week.
+It can also be frozen for 2-3 months.
+Thaw overnight in the fridge when ready to use.